 A simple statement is one in which no part constitutes another statement.
-Simple statements are as follows:
+Simple statements are:

-- 1. the assignment statement
+- the assignment statement.

-- 2. the procedure statement
+- the procedure statement.

-- 3. the GOTO statement
+- the GOTO statement.

-- 4. the empty statement
+- the empty statement.

-- 5. the BREAK, CYCLE and RETURN statements.
+- the BREAK, CYCLE, and RETURN statements.

 The empty statement contains no symbols and denotes no action.
-It is included in the definition of the language primarily to permit you to use a semicolon after the last in a group of statements enclosed between BEGIN and END.
+It is included in the definition of the language primarily to permit you to use a semicolon after the last statement in a group of statements enclosed between BEGIN and END.